 A bit like it’s more lauded Spanish cousin, Barcelona, Lisbon is a place synonymous with color.
-Taking in all the colors is one of the things to do in Lisbon.
+Taking in all the colors is one of the nicest things to do.

 Given all the hills, it’s easy to miss sunset and important that to try and time the day and position to enjoy it at least one or two.
 The sun kisses off the multi-colored buildings delivering an incredible spectacle.
-Watching the sunset is definitely among the best things to do in Lisbon.
+Watching the sunset is definitely among the most romantic things you’ll do!

 My sister gave me an incredible insider’s tip (she’s good at looking for those!).
 She mentioned that one great vantage point can be found from “Park” bar in Bairro Alto.
 Park is situated on the top level of a multi-story car park but don’t worry, it’s not as grey as it sounds.
 Once past the ground level and up the lift the view opens up and it is simply spectacular and there’s a cool young crowd and affordable drinks (standard for Lisbon).
-Going there for sunset is definitely one of the things to do in Lisbon.
+Going there for sunset is definitely a must.

 Another great find for a high-rise cocktail is “Entrentanto” at the summit of Hotel Chiado.
 This has fantastic views over the houses and up to Castelo de S. Jorge, another one of Lisbon attractions.